-I’m generally not one to employ the “No True Scotsman” approach to faith: if you don’t believe exactly as I do, then you’re not a True Christian™.
-At the same time, I believe anything that is directly related to the gospel or requirements for salvation should be the solid starting point.
+I’m generally not one to employ the “No True Scotsman” approach to faith: that if you don’t believe exactly as I do, then you’re not a True Christian™.
+At the same time, I believe Christianity as a whole is best represented by the statements of the Nicene Creed.
 In other words, if you identify as Christian, but don’t believe the resurrection happened, I won’t judge you — but I might ask you some questions.

 That said, “Lord, I believe — help my unbelief” is a valid approach to faith.
 Honestly, Christianity — the belief that an all-powerful God chose to be conceived in the womb of a virgin, was born into poverty, died for our sins, and came back from the dead — is a tall order.

 I believe that God cares more about the heart than whether or not you have “correct” theology (which isn’t to say that theology doesn’t matter, but all of us will get things wrong from time to time).

-These are just a handful of reasons why I joke that I am liberally conservative (or conservatively liberal).
-It’s hard for people to believe sometimes, but I try my best to not let progressive or conservative modes of thinking define me – my faith evolves the more I study Scripture, and the more I learn from people who have been walking with God a lot longer than me.
+It’s hard for people to believe sometimes, but I try my best to not let progressive or conservative modes of thinking define me.
+My faith evolves the more I study Scripture, the more I learn from people who have been walking with God a lot longer than me.

-I have strong theological stances on some things, but I don’t want my doctrinal stance to define me – I don’t want to ever stop asking questions.
-Even today, while strongly identifying as an Episcopalian, I don’t want to fall into the mindset that I must believe everything my church believes.
+Even today, while identifying as an Episcopalian, I don’t want to fall into the mindset that I must believe everything my church believes.
 I’m bound to have my disagreements and reservations.
-God is bigger than all of that.
+But God is bigger than all of that.